What's On / Bristol Gigs

 Every week, the Headfirst editors trawl through all of the live music listings on the website and pick the best gigs for you to go to.
 Our event selections range from classical music concerts at St George’s Hall to smaller, local musician’s gigs at The Canteen or the Exchange.

-Check out this week’s Bristol gig selections over on the Headfirst Facebook page and don’t forget to like us for ticket alerts and announcements about interesting bands coming to Bristol.
+Check out this week’s Bristol gig selections over on the Headfirst Facebook page and don’t forget to join our weekly email list for ticket alerts and announcements about interesting bands coming to Bristol including our biggest venues like SWX.

 All tickets for this concert were sold through Headfirst Ticket Shop.